 Impact Topic Retain Dismiss Rationale for Dismissal Air Quality x Itasca County is in attainment with the National Ambient Air Quality Standards for all criteria pollutants (EPA, 2021).
-Construction would primarily involve the use of hand tools.
+Construction would primarily involve the use of hand tools; hand-held powered equipment use would be as-needed.
 No stationary fuel-burning equipment is associated with the Proposed Action.
 Therefore, this topic was dismissed from further analysis.
-Cultural Resources x Floodplains x No occupancy, modification, or development of floodplains would occur; therefore, this topic was dismissed (FEMA, 2021).
-Geology, Topography, and Soils x Northeastern Minnesota has been affected by several major periods of volcanism, mountain-building, deformation, erosion, sedimentation, and ice/glacier movement throughout geologic time.
+Cultural Resources х Floodplains x No occupancy, modification, or development of floodplains would occur; therefore, this topic was dismissed (FEMA, 2021).
+Geology, Topography, and Soils х Northeastern Minnesota has been affected by several major periods of volcanism, mountain-building, deformation, erosion, sedimentation, and ice/glacier movement throughout geologic time.
 Today, the Upper Mississippi River Basin is characterized by gentle topography (NPS, 2004).
 Thick glacial drift covers bedrock over most of the action area (MN DNR, 2021a).
 Soils in the action area are generally sandy or silt loams that are well drained.
 Some of the soils are identified as prime farmland or farmland of statewide importance; however, the NCT does not represent an irreversible conversion of potential farmland (NRCS, 2019; NPS, 2004).
 During construction, ground disturbance would be shallow and generally limited to the surface level.
 In the long-term, the trail tread would be compacted from hiker foot-traffic; however, this would be negligible when compared to the existing soil compaction in the action area from timber and mining operations and other outdoor recreation activities.
 Therefore, this topic was dismissed from further analysis.
-Groundwater x Groundwater resources would not be encountered or changed; therefore, this topic was dismissed Human Health and Safety x The potential effects and benefits to hiker safety is addressed under Visitor Use and Experience; therefore, this topic was dismissed.
-Land Use and Recreation Resources x Socioeconomics and Environmental Justice x There would not be an impact to the employment, occupations, income, or tax base of the surrounding area.
+Groundwater X Groundwater resources would not be encountered or changed; therefore, this topic was dismissed Human Health and Safety x The potential effects and benefits to hiker health and safety is addressed under Visitor Use and Experience and Surface Water Resources; therefore, this topic was dismissed.
+Land Use and Recreation Resources X Socioeconomics and Environmental Justice х There would not be an impact to the employment, occupations, income, or tax base of the surrounding area.
 Significant concentrations of marginalized populations are not expected in the surrounding area; approximately 93% of Itasca County is White-alone and approximately 84% of children are not in poverty (US Census Bureau, 2019).
 The Proposed Action would be beneficial in the long-term to marginalized populations and other community members by creating additional trail recreational opportunities and potentially increasing modest spending in the community by trail users (NPS, 2004).
 Therefore, this topic has been dismissed from further analysis.
-Soundscapes x Construction of the Proposed Action would primarily involve the use of hand tools.
-Any increase in hiker noise would be negligible when compared to existing recreational and louder noises in the area, such as timber harvesting, all-terrain vehicles (ATVs), and hunting.
+Soundscapes Х Construction would primarily involve the use of hand tools; hand-held powered equipment use would be asneeded.
+Any increase in noise would be negligible when compared to existing recreational and louder noises in the area, such as timber harvesting, all-terrain vehicles (ATVs), and hunting.
 Therefore, this topic was dismissed from further analysis.
-Surface Water Resources x Wildlife x Vegetation Visitor Use and Experience x x Visual Resources x The potential effects and benefits to hiker visuals is addressed under Visitor Use and Experience; therefore, this topic was dismissed.
-Wilderness x No federally-designated wilderness areas (i.e., Wilderness Act of 1964) are present in the action area; therefore, this topic was dismissed (NPS, 2020).
+Surface Water Resources х Wildlife X Vegetation X Visitor Use and Experience х Visual Resources x The potential effects and benefits to hiker visuals is addressed under Visitor Use and Experience; therefore, this topic was dismissed.
+Wilderness X No federally-designated wilderness areas (i.e., Wilderness Act of 1964) are present in the action area; therefore, this topic was dismissed (NPS, 2020).